-What you need to know about pediatric cancers.
-The research is extremely underfunded.
-Only 4% of the National Cancer Institute’s research budget is dedicated to pediatric cancers, which is why donations are critical to making progress possible.
+Pediatric cancer research is extremely underfunded.
+Less than 4% of the National Cancer Institute’s research budget is dedicated to cancers that affect young people, which is why donations are critical to making progress possible.

 Kids Walk for MSK Kids participants and donors of all ages are making a difference by raising money for life-changing pediatric cancer research.
-Every dollar raised gives the doctors and researchers at MSK Kids what they need to discover new and better treatment options for children around the world.
+Every dollar raised gives the doctors and researchers at MSK Kids what they need to discover new and better treatment options for young people around the world.

 Facts about Pediatric Cancers: